Olive and Caper Salad

 But no, I found them all plump, green and proud, in a cookbook from 1597, during the time of the powdered, bewigged and bejewelled Elizabeth I.

-If you'd like to see the recipe go and find them on the Love British History website.
+If you'd like to see this olive and caper salad recipe for yourself visit the Love British History website.